The ancestors of the Collveard family migrated to England

 Baltimore, 8th Proprietary Governor of Newfoundland (1579-1632), an English politician and colonizer, namesake of Baltimore, Maryland; Cecilius Calvert, 2nd Baron

-Baltimore (1605-1675), an English peer, the first Proprietor and Proprietary Governor of the Province of Maryland, and...
-Another 66 words (5 lines of text) are included under the topic Early Collveard Notables in all our PDF Extended History products and printed products wherever possible.
+Baltimore (1605-1675), an English peer, the first Proprietor and Proprietary Governor of the Province of Maryland, and ninth Proprietary Governor of the Colony of Newfoundland...
+Another 58 words (4 lines of text) are included under the topic Early Collveard Notables in all our PDF Extended History products and printed products wherever possible.